Lake George (New York): Ethan Allen accident

-On October 2, 2005, at 2:55 p.m., the Ethan Allen, a 40 ft glass-enclosed tourist boat carrying 47 passengers and operated by Shoreline Cruises, capsized during calm weather on the lake.
+On October 2, 2005, at 2:55p.m., the Ethan Allen, a 40 ft glass-enclosed tourist boat carrying 47 passengers and operated by Shoreline Cruises, capsized during calm weather on the lake.
 According to reports from a local newspaper, 20 people (mostly senior citizens) died.

 Initial reports indicated that the tour group was from Canada, but these reports were later found to be incorrect.
 It was later determined that the group was from the Trenton, Michigan, area on a week-long fall trip along the East Coast by bus and rail, organized by Trenton's parks and recreation department and arranged through a Canadian company.
 Police said they had never seen a disaster of this magnitude on the lake.
 The captain survived and cooperated with police.

 The National Transportation Safety Board investigation of the incident revealed that, although the boat was rated to carry 50 people when it was manufactured in 1966, subsequent alterations to the boat's design had greatly reduced its stability.
 At the time of the accident, the boat should have been rated to carry no more than 14 passengers.
 On February 5, 2007, the captain, Richard Paris, and the company that owned the boat, Shoreline Cruises, were indicted for having only one crew member aboard the boat.
 More serious charges were not filed because neither the captain nor the owners were aware they were violating safety standards.